Ijeoma Uchegbu

-Professor Dame Ijeoma Florence Uchegbu (born 16 August 1960) is President of Wolfson College, Cambridge and a Nigerian-British professor of pharmacy at University College London, where she previously held the position of Pro-Vice Provost for Africa and the Middle East.
+Dame Ijeoma Florence Uchegbu (born 16 August 1960) is President of Wolfson College, Cambridge and a Nigerian-British professor of pharmacy at University College London, where she previously held the position of Pro-Vice Provost for Africa and the Middle East.

 She is the Chief Scientific Officer of Nanomerics, a pharmaceutical nanotechnology company specialising in drug delivery solutions for poorly water-soluble drugs, nucleic acids and peptides.
 She is also a Governor of the Wellcome, a large biomedical research charity.
 Apart from her highly cited scientific research in Pharmaceutical Nanoscience, Uchegbu is also known for her work in science public engagement and equality and diversity in Science, Technology, Engineering and Mathematics (STEM).

-In December 2023, it was announced that she would become President of Wolfson College, Cambridge, in October 2024.
+In December 2023, she was announced as the next President of Wolfson College, Cambridge, and took office in October 2024.
+Uchegbu was appointed DBE in the New Year Honours List, 2025.

 Education and early career

 Ijeoma Uchegbu grew up in Hackney, London, and South East Nigeria.
 She studied pharmacy at the University of Benin, graduating in 1981, and earned her Masters degree at the University of Lagos, but was unable to complete her PhD in Nigeria due to infrastructure difficulties in the 1980s.

 "I came into science simply because after training as a pharmacist I wanted something a little bit more challenging to do.
 I thought that being a researcher would be a great place to start.
 As I did my pharmacy degree at Nigeria’s University of Benin, I did give research a try in Nigeria, but the infrastructure difficulties in the eighties made this virtually impossible.
 I came back to the UK, having emigrated 17 years earlier from the UK to Nigeria and started looking around for opportunities."